 Where to Get Remote Writing Jobs

-There are several ways you can secure a writing job; these include:
+There are several ways you can secure writing work:

 1. Cold Pitching